Some entrepreneurs are blessed to achieve their once ‘lofty’ goals set years ago.

 Thankfully, I took a deep breath and jumped into the deep end of the pool and started swimming.

-Five years ago, because I am an entrepreneur who still likes to supersize goals, we sold our first boat and our home, and for years we lived and worked full time on our bigger boat, called Our Floating Home as we traveled the east coast.
+Several years ago, because I am an entrepreneur who still likes to supersize goals, we sold our first boat and our home, and for years we lived and worked full time on our bigger boat, called Our Floating Home as we traveled the east coast.

 While that chapter recently ended, we’re already making our next move.